NeuroHELP/sample-namespace-packages/README.md

 - Namespace package (e.g. neurohelp.*)
 - Nox with config file that we distilled to our needs

+> After changing the nox file the `python report_to_table.py` is failing.
+NU SHOIN ...

 ## Testing
 This repo also contains testing tools to exercise installation scenarios for namespace packages.